OptimFinance/constitutions/odao-alpha.md

 ## Section 3.5

 A member of alpha shall be enabled to partake in all internal discussions.
 Only external contributors may have limited access to that which is of alpha.

+## Section 3.6

+For a member of the board that is unable to vote for a period of one calendar month, or otherwise unable to make contact with, is presumed naurally dead and removed from the board until contact is able to be establised again.

+## Section 3.7

+Were a member to purposefully go awol, it is possible to delegate both their token weight and member weight (1) to another board member.
+This is only possible for a period of one calendar month during which 3.6 is in effect.

 (organization, decision making)